Workshops & collaboration - best practices and approaches for design collaboration

-Updated on Sunday, April 24, 2022
+Updated on Sunday, July 23, 2023

 A good ice breaker does a few things, create a shared experience that enhances collaboration, introduce participants to the tools and mechanics you will use, and, ideally, the icebreaker starts to frame participant thinking.